CARE ACT 2014

 - 8. Market Shaping and Market Intelligence

-- 9. Contingency Planning
+- 9. Business Continuity Plans and Contingency Planning

 The possibility of interruptions to care and support services causes uncertainty and anxiety for people receiving services, their carers, family and friends.
 Interruptions can arise for a number of different reasons, for example when a provider of services faces commercial difficulties that puts the continuation of their business under threat.
 Both large national and small local providers can experience commercial issues which cause uncertainty for people receiving care and support.
 The local authority has an important role in situations where a provider is unable to continue to supply services because of business failure.